emasoero/MASKE/README.md

 $ cd ../..
 $ mkdir build
 ```
 CMake will automatically detect support for MPI in your system.
-If might fail to detect it (usually when you have a custom MPI installation) so you might need to add -DBUILD_MPI=On and -DMPI_CXX_COMPILER=<MPI compiler> to the CMake options.
+If might fail to detect it (usually when you have a custom MPI installation) so you might need to add -DBUILD_MPI=On and -DMPI_CXX_COMPILER=<MPI_compiler_bin_path> to the CMake options.

 If you want to install NUFEB, disregard the box below and move to the section "Enabling NUFEB" below.